High-field Overhauser DNP in silicon below the metal-insulator transition: Results and Discussion

 The transition efficiency depends both on the applied microwave power and how well the microwaves are tuned to the particular transition.
 Since there is a random, quasi-continuous distribution of exchange coupling strengths in the sample, microwave irradiation at any frequency within the broad center line will be on-resonance for one of the transitions of an exchange-coupled pair.
 For that pair, the microwaves will also be nearly on-resonance for a second transition as well (for example $4\leftrightarrow8$ and $3\leftrightarrow7$).
-Since the strength of the applied B$_1$ field is on the order of about 10 MHz at most (1 W microwave power, low Q cavity), the other allowed transitions which are several tens of MHz off resonance are excited much less efficiently.
+Since the strength of the applied B$_1$ field is on the order of a few MHz at most (1 W microwave power, low Q cavity), the other allowed transitions which are several tens of MHz off resonance are excited much less efficiently.
 In our experiments at 1.1 K and 2.35 T, only levels 7 and 8 are populated in thermal equilibrium, with almost equal populations, and the microwaves drives Rabi oscillations between the respective pairs of levels.
+The exchange interaction between donor clusters also reduces the spin lattice relaxation times of the electron spins, and results in strong fluctuations of the local hyperfine interaction at the nuclear spin sites.
 Essentially we are then dealing with just a simple 4 level system similar to that used in standard textbook descriptions of the Overhauser effect in liquids \cite{Abragam-1961}.

 We can consider these 4 levels (3,4,7 and 8 for example) represent a coupled spin-1/2 electron-nuclear system.
 The Hamiltonian of the system under microwave irradiation is given by

 where